Dalas121/Heir_2_The_Throne/README.md

 - expect the player to have Delfador in this scenario.
 Balance accordingly.
 	- if $bm_turns==1, foreshadow Delfador's impending departure

-[NEEDS REVISION] S03: Blackwater Port (ForestDragon)
+[COMPLETE] S03: Blackwater Port (ForestDragon)
 - 1-to-2-skull difficulty.
-Rewards: Cavalryman, Horseman
-	(TO CHANGE: no carryover, 2-skull difficulty, if the player kills enemeies and wins early they can still get carryover) (TO CHANGE: Peasant, Woodsman moved to Dwarven Doors) (TO CHANGE: balance; expect Delfador)
+Rewards: Cavalryman, Horseman; possibly a couple high XP horsemen (TO CHANGE: no carryover, 2-skull difficulty, if the player kills enemeies and wins early they can still get carryover) (TO CHANGE: Peasant, Woodsman moved to Dwarven Doors) (TO CHANGE: balance; expect Delfador)